stefanholek/kmd/README.txt

 -----------

 FilenameCompletion
-    Completes names of files and directories starting at the current directory.
-This is the real deal, thanks to rl_ providing access to all required readline features.
+    Completes names of files and directories.
+This is the real deal, thanks to rl_ providing access to all necessary readline features.
     Includes full quoting support as well as support for decomposed UTF-8 on HFS Plus.

 UsernameCompletion
     Completes names of users known to the system.